 Open a console window on the Management Node VM.

-If your Management Node is deployed on AWS or Azure, use an SSH client to access the Management Node, supplying your private key file if appropriate.
+If your Management Node is deployed on Azure, AWS or GCP, use an SSH client to access the Management Node, supplying your private key file if appropriate.

 - At the login prompt, log in as admin.